 Background/ Why Is This Important?

-British Columbia's highest level of pediatric care and expertise is provided by BC Children's Hospital (BCCH), located in Vancouver.
-For children living outside of Vancouver, a trip to BC Children's Hospital for pediatric specialist or sub specialist care can mean significant travel, cost and disruption for the whole family.
+British Columbia's (BC) BC Children’s Hospital (BCCH) provides the Tier 6 pediatric sub-specialist care and expertise to children in the province.
+For children living outside of Vancouver, a trip to BC Children's Hospital for pediatric specialist or sub specialist care can mean significant travel, cost and disruption for the whole family, not to mention the impact on the environment due to the travel.
+Virtual health care through virtual visits provides an opportunity for children and their families to be seen in their own communities without even leaving home.

-Child Health BC, an initiative of BC Children's Hospital, works in partnership with the Provincial Health Services Authority (PHSA) Office for Virtual Health, and regional health authorities to spearhead the Virtual Care Program at BCCH.
+Child Health BC, a Health Improvement Network (HIN) of the Provincial Health Services Authority (PHSA) works in partnership with the Office of Virtual Health, BCCH and Regional Health Authorities to lead pediatric initiatives across the province.
 Virtual health - defined as any health care encounter that is not a face-to-face interaction - enables children to be seen in their homes or communities, seamlessly integrating specialized care into their overall plan.

-Child Health BC is exploring how BC Children's Hospital can fully optimize virtual care across all its patient programs and services.
+Child Health BC has partnered with the Health Authorities and many divisions at BC Children's Hospital to optimize virtual care across all its patient programs and services.
 Virtual health has the potential to decrease the burden of travel for families, optimize scarce sub-specialists resources and to enhance access to follow-up care after hospital discharge.

 What Actions Have Already Been Taken?